Follow In The Country on Twitter

 Preventing Hosta Virus X from Spreading

 The best way to prevent Hosta Virus X from infecting your collection is to simply not grow infected plants.
 Always avoid strangely spotted or mottled plants you find at nurseries.
 Not all infected plants show visible symptoms, though, so if one plant in a group shows symptoms do not buy healthy-looking plants in the same group.
 If one has it, it is very possible some, and maybe all, of the others do.
-Any plants that came from the large bulk wholesalers should be considered "on probation" for the next two years.
+Any plants that came from the large bulk wholesalers should be considered risky.
 This includes most hostas found at the "big box" stores.
 Watch for signs of HVX, don't cut them, and throw them out if any suspicious symptoms appear.
-Whenever you are dividing or trimming plants, always sterilize your tools using bleach, rubbing alcohol, or ammonia between each plant.

 Susceptible Varieties

 The following hosta varieties have tested positive for Hosta Virus X. The plants tested came from different growers and collectors.
 This DOES NOT mean all plants of these varieties are infected with HVX, only that some plants of these varieties have been infected and circulated through the market.
 By far the most commonly encountered infected variety is 'Gold Standard'.
-It appears from research that some hosta varieties, one being 'Sagae', are showing resistance to being infected with Hosta Virus X. However, it is too early in the game to say with certainty that any hosta variety is completely resistant.
+Early research suggested that some hosta varieties were resistant to being infected with Hosta Virus X, but it is best to assume all hostas can be infected.

 Hosta infected with Hosta Virus X